hipBali/vclua/docs/README.md

 #### Lua errors inside LCL event handlers

 The above Lua errors would propagate through both Lua and Free Pascal stacks.
-A Lua error which is either handled in your Lua code or inside VCLua.
+A Lua error can be handled in either your Lua code or inside VCLua.
 In your Lua code you may consider using `pcall` on `TCustomForm.ShowModal`, `TApplication.ProcessMessages` and other Free Pascal calls.
 For LCL event handlers VCLua uses `lua_pcall` itself, reports the error using a callback set with `SetCallbackErrorFunction` and doesn't propagate the error.
 That means one doesn't really need any `pcall`s inside the event handler.

 Consider the following (wrong) example
 ```lua